mj-will/intro2ml/README.md

 There are lots of other [options](https://virtualenv.pypa.io/en/stable/reference/), such as passing all or specific packages.
 But they are not important for this use case.

-For example to create an enviroment called 'ml' in my current directory ```$ virtualenv ml```
+For example to create an environment called 'ml' in my current directory ```$ virtualenv ml```

-Now to activate the enviroment with:
+Now to activate the environment with:

 ```
 $ source </path/name/bin/activate(.csh)>